aws-cloudformation/aws-cloudformation-templates/aws/services/CloudFormation/MacrosExamples/Count/README.md

 To make use of the macro, add `Transform: Count` to the top level of your CloudFormation template.

-TO create multiple copies of a resource, add a Count propert with an integer value.
+To create multiple copies of a resource, add a Count propert with an integer value.

 ```yaml
 AWSTemplateFormatVersion: "2010-09-09"